freakmaxi/kertish-dos/hook-providers/README.md

 }

 // Setup accepts hooks.SetupMap which is basically a map[string]interface{}
-// Kertish-dfs will create a new instance using `New` function and call
+// Kertish-dos will create a new instance using `New` function and call
 // Setup function with the data coming from the folder hook registration
 // So, this function will fill your `MyHookProvider` fields that are possible
 // used in the Execution function